 - Sustained release for maintaining bioactive systemic concentration

-- Utilizes a short half-life and fast-acting hormone
+- Utilizes a short half-life, fast-acting hormone

 - Low cytotoxicity